bitwarden/help/_articles/directory-connector/ldap-directory.md

 order: 06
 ---

 This article will help you get started using Directory Connector to sync users and groups from your LDAP or Active Directory service to your Bitwarden Organization.
-Bitwarden provides built-in connectors for the most popular LDAP directory servers, includeing:
+Bitwarden provides built-in connectors for the most popular LDAP directory servers, including:

 - Microsoft Active Directory
 - Apache Directory Server (ApacheDS)